Women & Children's Domestic, Family & Sexual Violence Support

-People experiencing domestic and family violence in all of its forms can access a range of confidential supports through UHHS.
+Women and children experiencing domestic and family violence in all of its forms can access a range of confidential supports through UHHS.
 These include:

-Person centred support from experienced caseworkers.
+Person centred, trauma informed support from experienced and trainee caseworkers.

 Services include support and practical solutions to provide help to remove the person(s) affected by abusive behaviour and situations.